Skip to main content

 Route job types

-A service, pickup and delivery job produces one activity in the resulting route, while a pickup-delivery job produces two activities: one for the pickup, and one for the delivery — so we use two different terms to refer to input jobs and to resulting activities.
+A service, pickup, and delivery job produces one activity in the resulting route, while a pickup-delivery job produces two activities: one for the pickup, and one for the delivery — so we use two different terms to refer to input jobs and resulting activities.

 A job may be represented by a record of any object with a defined location fields, or as a manually added location on a map.
 A job represented by a record may be any of the 4 types, while a manually added location is assumed to be service.